Bookrage001/osc/resources/docs/cutom-module.md

     return {
         oscInFilter:function(data){
+            // Filter incomming osc messages

             var {address, args, host, port} = data

             // do what you want

-            // return data if you want the message to be processed (and sent) return data
+            // return data if you want the message to be processed return data

         },
         oscOutFilter:function(data){
+            // Filter outgoing osc messages

             // same as oscInFilter

+            // return data if you want the message to be and sent return data
         }
     }